Post Secondary Enrollment Option [PSEO] for Iowa Homeschooled Students

 Distance learning, correspondence and/or evening classes from any of these regent institutions, community colleges and/or private colleges and universities are also eligible PSEO courses.

-Private Colleges and Universities AIB College of Business, Des Moines Allen College, Waterloo Ashford University, Clinton Briar Cliff College, Sioux City Buena Vista University, Storm Lake Central College, Pella Clarke College, Dubuque Coe College, Cedar Rapids Cornell College, Mount Vernon Des Moines University, Des Moines Divine Word College, Epworth Dordt College, Sioux Center Drake University, Des Moines Emmaus Bible College, Dubuque Faith Baptist Bible College, Ankeny Graceland College, Lamoni Grand View College, Des Moines Grinnell College, Grinnell Hamilton College, Cedar Falls, Cedar Rapids, Council Bluffs, Des Moines, Mason City Iowa Wesleyan College, Mount Pleasant Kaplan University, Davenport Loras College, Dubuque Luther College, Decorah Maharishi University of Management, Fairfield Mercy College of Health Sciences, Des Moines Morningside College, Sioux City Mount Mercy College, Cedar Rapids Northwestern College, Orange City Palmer College of Chiropractic, Davenport St. Ambrose University, Davenport St. Luke's College, Sioux City Simpson College, Indianola University of Dubuque, Dubuque Upper Iowa University, Fayette Waldorf College Forest City Wartburg College, Waverly William Penn College, Oskaloosa
+Private Colleges and Universities AIB College of Business, Des Moines Allen College, Waterloo Ashford University, Clinton Briar Cliff College, Sioux City Buena Vista University, Storm Lake Central College, Pella Clarke College, Dubuque Coe College, Cedar Rapids Cornell College, Mount Vernon Des Moines University, Des Moines Divine Word College, Epworth Dordt College, Sioux Center Drake University, Des Moines Emmaus Bible College, Dubuque Faith Baptist Bible College, Ankeny Graceland College, Lamoni Grand View College, Des Moines Grinnell College, Grinnell Hamilton College, Cedar Falls, Cedar Rapids, Council Bluffs, Des Moines, Mason City Iowa Wesleyan College, Mount Pleasant Kaplan University, Davenport Loras College, Dubuque Luther College, Decorah Maharishi University of Management, Fairfield Mercy College of Health Sciences, Des Moines Morningside College, Sioux City Mount Mercy University, Cedar Rapids Northwestern College, Orange City Palmer College of Chiropractic, Davenport St. Ambrose University, Davenport St. Luke's College, Sioux City Simpson College, Indianola University of Dubuque, Dubuque Upper Iowa University, Fayette Waldorf College Forest City Wartburg College, Waverly William Penn College, Oskaloosa

 A Brief History of Iowa Homeschool Students and the PSEO Option